This fresh tomato salad, dressed with a simple dressing of olive oil and balsamic vinegar, is ready in just 10 minutes.

 Instructions

-- In a serving bowl, combine the tomatoes and the green onions.
+- Combine the tomatoes and the green onions in a medium bowl.

 - Let the salad rest for 10 minutes at room temperature before serving.
-This is not strictly mandatory, but it does help the flavors meld and improves the salad's flavor.
+This step is not mandatory but helps the flavors meld and improves the salad's flavor.

 Notes